sailpoint-oss/golang-sdk/api_v3/docs/AccessProfilesAPI.md

 [[Back to README]](../README.md)

-## GetAccessProfile
+## Get an Access Profile

 > AccessProfile GetAccessProfile(ctx, id).Execute()

-Get an Access Profile
+This API returns an Access Profile by its ID.

+A token with API, ORG_ADMIN, ROLE_ADMIN, ROLE_SUBADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.

 ### Example